-- Making enquiries of the Directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; - Addressing the risks of fraud through management override of controls by performing journal entry testing; and - Reviewing the accounting estimate in relation to valuation of insurance liabilities for evidence of management bias; - Designing audit procedures to incorporate unpredictability around nature, timing or extent of our testing.
+- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; - Addressing the risks of fraud through management override of controls by: - performing journal entry testing; - critically assessing accounting estimates impacting amounts included in the Solvency and Financial Condition Report for evidence of management bias; and - o considering significant transactions outside of the normal course of business.
+Our approach included reviewing Board minutes, review of correspondence of regulators (where applicable), and substantively testing the transaction and related disclosure where considered material.

 There are inherent limitations in the audit procedures described above and the primary responsibility for the prevention and detection of irregularities, including fraud, rests with management.
-As with any audit, there remained a risk of nondetection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal controls.
+As with any audit, there remained a risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal controls.